MatzFan/bitshares-ruby/README.md

 market.highest_bid
 market.mid_price # mean of the above
-market.last_fill # price of the last filled order market.center_price # price feeds median
+market.last_fill # price of the last filled order
 ```

 ## Specification & tests

-For the full specification run:
+For the full specification please clone this repo and run:

 `rake spec`

 _Important:_ There is currently no sandbox, so the test suite runs on your live client.
 If this concerns you - and it should :scream: - feel free to browse the code.
 In particular, the following client 'fixtures' are required for the full test suite to run and pass:

-An empty wallet 'test1', with password 'password1'
+An empty wallet 'test1', with password 'password1' and an account called 'account-test' (please don't register this account!)

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/MatzFan/bitshares-ruby.
+Bug reports and pull requests (and feature requests) are welcome on GitHub at https://github.com/MatzFan/bitshares-ruby.

 ## License